A revised rendering of a proposed synagogue at the corner Mason St and Havemeyer Place was presented to the Historic District Commission on Wednesday.

 Mr. Heagney said the Armory will remain on the Town’s tax rolls, but the Chabad Synagogue will not be on the tax rolls.

 Mr. Bishop explained to the residents that the applicant is offering to save the Armory in exchange for HDC’s recommendation of the overall plan.
-He said, from there, if Planning & Zoning approves the plan, the preserved part of the Armory will be protected in perpetuity in exchange for the zoning benefits.
+He said, from there, if Planning & Zoning approves the plan, the preserved part of the Armory would be protected in perpetuity in exchange for the zoning benefits.

 “Wow, a veiled threat,” Ms. Hannett said.